-There are various ways to practice this type of meditation, each are based on various Buddhist practices, however, each different way uses the same exact core operation.
+There are various ways to practice this type of meditation, each is based on various Buddhist practices, however, each different way uses the same exact core operation.
 During your meditation session, you begin to develop kind expectations toward specific targets including yourself as well as other people.
 There are different ways to practice this form of meditation, each based on different Buddhist traditions, but each variation uses the same core psychological operation.
 During your meditation, you generate kind intentions toward certain targets including yourself and others.

 The following is a simple and effective loving kindness meditation technique to try.

 - Find some quiet time for yourself (even a few minutes will work) and sit comfortably.
 Close your eyes, relax your muscles, and take a few deep breaths.

 - Imagine yourself experiencing complete physical and emotional wellness and inner peace.
 Imagine feeling perfect love for yourself, thanking yourself for all that you are, knowing that you are just right just as you are.
 Focus on this feeling of inner peace, and imagine that you are breathing out tension and breathing in feelings of love.

 - Repeat three or four positive, phrases to yourself.
 These messages are examples that you can use, but you can also create your own:

 - May I be healthy, peaceful, and strong

 - May I give and receive appreciation today